CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_RNAseq_QA.md

 ## Step 2: Check data quality

 Begin by using [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/download.html) to check the quality of each of your fastq files.
-Throughout this protocol, 'path/to/your/data' indicates the path to your folder on our linux server which contains raw sequence data from your WGS or metagenomics experiment.
+Throughout this protocol, we'll assume you use a directory structure like the one outlined above.
+The file paths below reference this directory structure.

 ```
-# navigate to the folder with your preprocessed fastq files (assumes the directory structure shown above)
+# navigate to the folder with your preprocessed fastq files
 cd data/processed
 # run fastqc on all files, putting the outputs into the qa/fastqc folder
 fastqc *.gz -t 24 -o ../qa/fastqc